-Fabrication of eyeglasses shall conform to the current American National Standards Institute (ANSI) prescription requirements.

-All lenses, frames and frame parts must be guaranteed against defects in manufacture and assembly.
+Fabrication of eyeglasses shall conform to the current American National Standards Institute (ANSI) prescription requirements; and all lenses, frames and frame parts must be guaranteed against defects in manufacture and assembly.
 The provider who receives reimbursement for dispensing the eyeglasses has the final responsibility for this guarantee.

-When adjustments to eyeglasses are required, the adjustment must be made without additional reimbursement whenever the recipient returns to the original dispenser.
+When adjustments to eyeglasses are required, the adjustment must be made without additional reimbursement whenever the enrollee returns to the original dispenser.

-If the recipient selects frames, lenses and/or special eyeglass features which are not Medicaid reimbursable, the recipient must be informed prior to the fabrication of the eyeglasses that he/she will be financially responsible.
+If the enrollee selects frames, lenses and/or special eyeglass features that are not Medicaid reimbursable, the enrollee must be informed prior to the fabrication of the eyeglasses that he/she will be financially responsible.
 In such cases, Medicaid may not be billed for all or part of the cost of said frames, lenses and/or special eyeglass features.
-For more information, also see the Payment in Full subsection in Section III.